-- All users of the school computers will sign the appropriate Acceptable Use Agreement.
-This includes all staff and pupils. - Parents will be asked to sign on behalf of their children or to show agreement with and support for the school's policy. - All users will be expected to resign agreements at the start of every academic year.
+- All users of the school computers or handlers of school related information will sign the appropriate Acceptable Use Agreement.
+This includes all staff, governors and pupils. - Parents will be asked to sign on behalf of their children or to show agreement with and support for the school's policy. - All users will be expected to resign agreements at the start of every academic year.
 [See 'Appendix 6 - Exemplar Acceptable Use Agreements' for further information]